kakkarja/ER/README.md

 ## Note:
 **When running The Expenses Report, the workbook and the worksheet are  automatically locked.
 If you wanted to unlocked them, you must delete the whole "ExpRep..."
 Worksheets.
-How to delete the worksheet, you must watch the demo.
-Thank you.**
+How to delete the worksheet, please follow this link https://github.com/kakkarja/ER/wiki**

 **How to install Add-In please folow this link https://github.com/kakkarja/DS/wiki**

+### Expenses Report has its own tab.
+It does not need to be activated through a keyboard shortcut.